 A typical Brass Instrument Orchestra can include anywhere from 12-24 members in total.

-Brass Instruments Orchestras date back to the 16th century when they were used by military bands.
+Brass Instrument Orchestras date back to the 16th century, when they were used by military bands.

-They have since become more popular with concert halls as well as symphony orchestras due to their powerful sound which adds color and depth to any musical piece played by them.
+They have since become more popular with concert halls and symphony orchestras, due to their powerful sound which adds color and depth to any musical piece played by them.